rvbug/NLP/transformers/README.md

 # Introduction

-Before understanding what Transformers are, it is important to undersatand what `Attention` & `Self Attention` mechanisms are.
+Before understanding what Transformers are, it is important to understand what `Attention` & `Self Attention` mechanisms.
-This concept made the Transformers one of the biggest breakthroughs in Deep Learning.
+This concept made the Transformers one of the biggest breakthroughs in Deep Learning and rise of lot of AI tools.

 As humans, we tend to concentrate on the things that matters the most i.e. we pay more attention to the things which are interesting.
-The same concept can be applied to machines which is what this section will take about.
+The same concept can be applied to machines.

-Attention were first used  `Encoder-Decoder` Architecture where the final output of RNN/LSTM creates a **Context Vector**.
+Attention was first used  `Encoder-Decoder` Architecture where the final output of RNN/LSTM creates a **Context Vector**.
-If setences were longer, these vectors were still unable to capture semantic meaning.
+If setences were longer, these vectors could not capture semantic meaning.
-RNNs also had problems dealing with large sentences and on the ther hand, LSTMs were slow and process inputs sequentially. <br>
+RNNs also had it's share of problems dealing with large sentences while LSTMs were slow inputs are processed sequentially. <br>

-So there has to be a way where these context vectors should capture relative importance of the one word with others - a concept called **`Attention`** used in Transformers
+So, capture relative importance of the one word with others in a context vectors  -  known as **`Attention`**

-Another big change in Transformer architecture is ability to process the inputs in parallel - `Multi-Head` attention
+Another big change in Transformer architecture is ability to process the inputs in parallel using `Multi-Head` attention
 <br>

 Before we jump in to Transformer and it's architecture, we will cover some basics